-Whistle-blowing concerns or information may be provided by e-mail to: firstname.lastname@example.org Alternatively, the information could be addressed to one or all of the above individuals, and posted to the following address:
+Whistle-blowing concerns or information may be provided to the members of the Board's Audit and Risk Committee by e-mail through: email@example.com Alternatively, the information could be addressed to the member of the Board's Audit and Risk Committee and posted to the following address:

 Quantedge Foundation (Singapore) Ltd. 20 McCallum Street 15th Floor Tokio Marine Centre Singapore 069046 To ensure confidentiality, the mail should be marked: “Strictly Private and Confidential.
 To be opened by Addressee Only.”